The Church

 Chelsea Old Church stone incorporated into St Luke, Chelsea MA USA

-Brass plaque above the ston
+Brass plaque above the stone

 War damage